Travel and Tourism Advisory Board Charter

 10. Duration.
 Continuing.

 11. Termination.
-This charter will terminate two years from the date of its filing with the appropriate U.S. Senate and House of Representatives oversight committees unless earlier terminated or renewed by proper authority.
+This charter will terminate two years from the date of its filing with the standing committees of the U.S. Senate and House of Representatives having legislative jurisdiction of the agency unless earlier terminated or renewed by proper authority.

 12. Membership and Designation.
-The Board shall consist of no more than 32 members appointed by the Secretary.
+The Board shall consist of approximately 32 members appointed by the Secretary.
 Members shall be Chief Executive Officers or senior executives from companies and organizations in the travel and tourism sectors representing a broad range of products and services, company sizes, and geographic locations.

 Members of the Board will be selected, in accordance with applicable Department guidelines, based on their ability to carry out the objectives of the Board as set forth above and in a manner that ensures that the Board is balanced in terms of geography; size of company or organization; and services in the travel and tourism industry.
-The diverse membership of the Board assures perspectives reflecting the full breadth of the Board’s responsibilities and, where possible, the Department will also consider the ethnic, racial, and gender diversity of the United States.
+The diverse membership of the Board assures perspectives reflecting the breadth of the Board’s 3 responsibilities, and, where possible, the Department will also consider the ethnic, racial, and gender diversity and various abilities of the United States population.

 Members serve in a representative capacity, representing the views and interests of their particular business sector, and not as Special Government employees.